visit the dentist in covid-19 – the changed patient journey in the pandemic

 Generally speaking, dental surgeries are already known for their stringent infection control and cleaning procedures.

-All members of staff strictly follow the guidelines related to these at all times.
+All staff members strictly follow the guidelines related to these at all times.

 Unfortunately, dentistry is one of the professions with the highest risk of transmission of COVID-19.
 In light of this, dental surgeries have updated their standards.

-Operating Procedures (SOPs) to comply with the NHS’s guidance for dentistry overseen by the Chief Dental Officer (CDO) of England.
+Operating Procedures (SOPs) to comply with the NHS’s guidance for dentistry overseen by England’s Chief Dental Officer (CDO).

 SOPs are the protocols we follow when we carry out any procedures related to patient care.